 Leave to soak for 8 hours or overnight.

-3. Using a colander, strain the beans and rinse them in fresh water.
+3. Using a colander, drain beans and rinse in fresh water.

 4. Transfer them to a medium-sized saucepan and add the water and salt.